kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

    If a resource is created successfully but tag attachment fails then:

-   1. Retry Attempts: The controller retries attaching the tag multiple times over a configured period.
+   1. Reconciliation Attempts: The controller re-attempts attaching the tag during subsequent reconciliations.
-   2. After Retries Fail: If all retries fail, the controller:
+   2. If reconciliation continues to fail, the controller:
    	  - Sets a warning condition on the cluster.
 Below is the condition example.
    	  - Adds an error message like: "Failed to attach tag to newly created Workspace <workspace-name>.
 Please delete the cluster and recreate it in different region."
    	  ```